hereswhatidid/acf-2way-pr/readme.txt

 4. Please refer to the description for more info regarding the field type settings

 == Changelog ==

+= 1.0.1 =
+* Bugfix: Changed field reference from 'name' to 'key' to prevent incorrect field being grabbed when another of the same name exists
+* Update: Added reference to ACF core Relationship field documentation

 = 1.0.0 =
 * Initial Release.